nickbender/follows_function/README.md

   # etc
 ```

-All of said functions add requisite css and js to your _application_ files, as well as establish defaults for client-side-validation display.
+Each generator adds requisite css and js to your _application_ files, as well as establishes defaults for client-side-validation display.
 There are a number of configurable SASS variables for each framework that can be configured to your given tastes.
 They can be found [here](#).

 Syntax for your forms will remain largely the same as they currently do, but can be further customized.